catalyst-cloud/catalystcloud-docs/source/network/faq.rst

   $ ssh ubuntu@103.254.156.248

-Note the use of the ubuntu username, this is the default user for Ubuntu, change this as required for the distribution you are using as explained at :ref:`images`.
+Note the use of the ubuntu username, this is the default user for Ubuntu, you will need to change this as required for the distribution you are using as explained at :ref:`images`.

 .. _ssh_keypairs: